kevintruong/til/Networking,-Part-1:-Introduction.md

 Notice that the 32 bits address is split into 4 octets i.e. each number in the dot notation can be 0-255 inclusive.
 However IPv4 addresses can also be written as an integer.

 ## What is a port?
-To send a datagram (packet) to a host on the Internet you need to specify the host address and a port.
+To send a datagram (packet) to a host on the Internet using IPv4 (or IPv6) you need to specify the host address and a port.
 The port is an unsigned 16 bit number (i.e. the maximum port number is 65535).

 A process can listen for incoming packet on a particular port.
 However only processes with super-user (root) access can listen on ports < 1024.
 Any process can listen on ports 1024 or higher.